 Continuous evaluation is the cornerstone of a successful safety program and enables remaining OSHA compliant.
 Employers must constantly evaluate the safety program for early indicators to predict mishaps on the shop floor.
 With a strong communication system, businesses can leverage these data points to train and educate employees on safety standards.
 Over time, these parameters can be used as a checklist to improve the safety and health standards of the organization.

 The workplace Environment, Health and Safety solution from ComplianceQuest has been designed with OSHA as the guiding principle, making compliance automatic and intuitive.
 The EHS solution is modular and therefore can be implemented cost-effectively and quickly based on your risks and priorities.

 ComplianceQuest has also launched the Workplace Safety app for Work.com on the Salesforce.com platform.
 This app upholds OSHA’s safety standards by offering a data-driven, collaborative platform to manage the workflows for employee health and workplace safety.
-Organizations can use the Workplace Safety app to create a robust SMS for your employees.
+Organizations can use the Workplace Safety app to create a robust SMS for their employees.

 Contact us for more information.